All Products

 +------------+

--- Create a partitioned transactional table named acid_delete_pt.
+--Create a Transactional table named acid_delete_pt.

-select * from acid_delete_pt;
+SELECT * FROM acid_delete_pt;

 +------------+------------+